ibpsa/project1-boptest/README.md

 2) Build the test case by ``$ make build TESTCASE=<testcase_dir_name>`` where <testcase_dir_name> is the name of the test case subdirectory located in ``/testcases``.
 3) Deploy the test case by ``$ make run TESTCASE=<testcase_dir_name>`` where <testcase_dir_name> is the name of the test case subdirectory located in ``/testcases``.
 4) In a separate process, use the test case API defined below to interact with the test case using your test controller.
 Alternatively, view and run an example test controller as described in the next step.
-5) Run an example controller test:
+5) Run an example test controller:

 * For Python-based example controllers:
   * Build and deploy ``testcase1``.
-Then, in a separate terminal, use ``$ cd examples/python/ && python twoday_p.py`` to test a simple proportional feedback controller on this test case over a two-day period.
+Then, in a separate terminal, use ``$ cd examples/python/ && python testcase1.py`` to test a simple proportional feedback controller on this test case over a two-day period.
   * Build and deploy ``testcase2``.
-Then, in a separate terminal, use ``$ cd examples/python/ && python szvav_sup.py`` to test a simple supervisory controller on this test case over a two-day period.
+Then, in a separate terminal, use ``$ cd examples/python/ && python testcase2.py`` to test a simple supervisory controller on this test case over a two-day period.

 * For Julia-based example controllers:
   * Build and deploy ``testcase1``.
-Then, in a separate terminal, use ``$ cd examples/julia && make build Script=twoday_p && make run Script=twoday_p`` to test a simple proportional feedback controller on this test case over a two-day period.
+Then, in a separate terminal, use ``$ cd examples/julia && make build Script=testcase1 && make run Script=testcase1`` to test a simple proportional feedback controller on this test case over a two-day period.
 Note that the Julia-based controller is run in a separate Docker container.
   * Build and deploy ``testcase2``.
-Then, in a separate terminal, use ``$ cd examples/julia && make build Script=szvav_sup && make run Script=szvav_sup`` to test a simple supervisory controller on this test case over a two-day period.
+Then, in a separate terminal, use ``$ cd examples/julia && make build Script=testcase2 && make run Script=testcase2`` to test a simple supervisory controller on this test case over a two-day period.
 Note that the Julia-based controller is run in a separate Docker container.
   * Once either test is done, use ``$ make remove-image Script=twoday_p`` or ``$ make remove-image Script=szvav_sup`` to removes containers, networks, volumes, and images associated with these Julia-based examples.

 6) Shutdown a test case container by selecting the container terminal window, ``Ctrl+C`` to close port, and ``Ctrl+D`` to exit the Docker container.